Convert PPT to Video with AI Online

 Asynchronous Presentations & Walkthroughs

-Stop sending static PDFs or decks that clients do not have time to read.
-You can overlay a professional AI avatar to walk your audience through sales proposals or board meeting slides, creating a Loom-like interactive experience that maintains human connection even when you are travelling or unavailable for a live meeting.
+Stop sending static PDFs or decks that clients don't have time to read.
+You can overlay a professional AI avatar to walk your audience through sales proposals or board meeting slides, creating a Loom-like interactive experience that maintains human connection even when you are traveling or unavailable for a live meeting.

 A professional AI avatar overlaid in the corner of a corporate PowerPoint slide showing quarterly growth metrics.